Global Postal Disruptions

 4-29-2022

 The Postal Service™ is temporarily suspending international mail acceptance of Global Express Guarantee (GXG®) to the following destinations.
-Unless otherwise noted, service suspensions to a particular country do not affect delivery of military and diplomatic mail.
+Unless otherwise noted, service suspensions to a particular country do not affect the delivery of military and diplomatic mail.
 Mail delivery has resumed in about half of the DPO AE destinations.

 Customers: Please refrain from mailing items addressed to the following countries, until further notice: